Tucson Daycare Abuse Attorneys

 Other staff: Larger daycares often have multiple staff members.
 Employees of daycares are required by law to keep children safe, and that includes spotting signs of abuse.
 If staff members saw clear indications of abuse, or knew that the abuse was happening and did nothing, then they would also be considered liable for your child’s injuries.

 The daycare: Employers are considered responsible for their employee’s actions.
 If the people in charge of the daycare allowed the abuse, or created an environment where the abuse was tolerated, then they are also responsible for the damage done to your child.
 This is true whether the daycare is run by a corporation or in someone’s house.

 No child should have to face abuse, and no parent should see their child abused.
 If your child was abused at daycare, then you need strong legal help.
-We at Breyer Law Offices, P.C., are dedicated personal injury attorneys, and we want to help you get the justice you deserve.
+We at The Husband & Wife Law Team, are dedicated Tucson personal injury attorneys, and we want to help you get the justice you deserve.
 To speak with one of our skilled lawyers, call us at (520) 624-4228.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 By providing your phone number, you agree to receive text messages from Husband and Wife Law Team.
 Message and data rates may apply.
 Message frequency varies.